-No. 5 Louisville beats No. 21 UConn 71-61Louisville guard Russ Smith (2) drives past Connecticut guard Shabazz Napier (13) during the first half of an NCAA college basketball game in the finals of the American Athletic Conference men's tournament Saturday, March 15, 2014, in Memphis, Tenn.
+No. 5 Louisville beats No. 21 UConn 71-61Louisville Cardinal fans cheer during the first half of Louisville's NCAA college basketball game against Connecticut in the finals of the American Athletic Conference men's tournament Saturday, March 15, 2014, in Memphis, Tenn.
 (AP Photo/Mark Humphrey)

 MEMPHIS, Tenn.
 (AP) -- Rick Pitino switched from coach to lobbyist the moment his Louisville Cardinals won their third straight conference tournament title.

 Of course, Pitino thinks the defending national champs deserve a No. 1 seed, even if he knows they likely won't get one.

 Montrezl Harrell had 22 points, 11 rebounds and three blocks, and fifth-ranked Louisville beat No. 21 Connecticut 71-61 Saturday for the inaugural American Athletic Conference title in the Cardinals' lone season in the league.

 ''But I'm very impressed with our guys,'' Pitino said. ''What they've done to win a regular season, conference tournament the way we have done it, in the fashion we have done it fits the eye test.
 I can't talk about the strength of the league.
 If you want to blame anybody, blame football.
 Don't blame us.''